-In 2024, Iowa's Cancer Gag Act made it through the Senate, but failed to be taken up by the House.31 As of February 6, 2025, the reintroduced bill has advanced out of Senate subcommittee and will proceed to a full committee vote.32 It must not proceed any further.
-To protect and honor lowa's cancer victims and survivors, Governor Reynolds and the lowa legislature must prohibit passage of Bayer's Cancer Gag Act.
+In 2024, Iowa's Cancer Gag Act made it through the state's Senate but failed to be taken up by the House.
+As of February 6, 2025, the reintroduced bill has advanced out of a Senate subcommittee and will proceed to a full committee vote.
+It must not proceed any further.
+To protect and honor Iowa's cancer victims and survivors, Governor Reynolds and the Iowa legislature must prohibit passage of Bayer's Cancer Gag Act.
 As this dangerous legislation takes root across the country, other states and our federal officials must stand up to do the same.